Research

 KASK biolab contextualizes color in contemporary art and design questioning its related environmental issues.
 This proposal identifies the environmental impact of the color industry and envisions the shift towards a sustainable approach in color.

-The Color Biolab project is funded by the Arts Research Fund of University College Ghent.
+The current research Ecology of colour project is funded by the Arts Research Fund of University College Ghent.

-The second research line rethinks color generation structurally.
-Structural coloration produces color by microscopically structured surfaces in fine layers that interfere with light.
-Structural colors are responsible for iridescence.
+Ecology of Colour rethinks colour generation structurally.
+Structural colouration produces colour by microscopically structured surfaces in fine layers that interfere with light.
+Structural colours are responsible for iridescence.
 This research positions KASK as the first institution applying this technology in arts and design.

-The Color Biolab project is funded by the Arts Research Fund of University College Ghent.
+The Ecology of Colour project is funded by the Arts Research Fund of University College Ghent.

 The Color Biolab